 After the ogress died, the queen gave birth a fourth time and the newborn boy was safe.
-When he grew up he ascended the throne and was a righteous king.
+When he grew up, he ascended the throne and was a righteous king.
 His wise eldest son, who served as viceroy, was the Bodhisatta.

 One day the king organized a hunt.
 Just as he was departing, a brahmin came to sell the king a poem for four hundred coins.
 The king declared that whoever among his friends let a deer escape would pay for the poem, and he gave the brahmin lodging to await their return.

 A great multitude greeted the Bodhisatta on his return to the city and listened to his story.
 The king went to see his long-lost brother.
-The king tried, unsuccessfully, to convince him to come take the throne.
+The king tried, unsuccessfully, to convince his brother to come take the throne.
 Then he urged his brother to come live in the royal park, but he also refused this.
 So the king built a town for one thousand families near the ascetics’ hermitage to ensure they would always receive abundant alms.

 In the Lifetime of the Buddha

 The parents of one of the Buddha’s disciples had been reluctant to let their son adopt a religious life, but he begged them and they agreed.
 After five years he fully understood dharma and then went out to live alone and meditate in the forest to reach spiritual insight.
 But after twelve years of striving, he still had not achieved it.
 One day another disciple visited him at his hut and told him that his parents had fallen into ruin.
 With no children around to protect them, their servants and workers had stolen everything and they were now homeless beggars clothed in rags.
-The son began to cry and, realizing he had labored in vain for the past twelve years, decided to renounce the monkhood and return home to care for his parents.
+The son began to cry and, realizing he had labored in vain for the past twelve years, decided to leave the sangha and return home to care for his parents.

 The depressed disciple went to listen to the Buddha preach one last time before returning home.
 The Buddha divined this disciple’s situation and so made his morning talk about the virtues of parents.
 Listening to the sermon, the son realized that though it would be difficult, he could remain a disciple and still support his parents; and he resolved to do so.
-He took up abode near their hovel, and from then on out he made two daily alms rounds, one for them and a second for himself.
+He took up abode near their hovel, and from then on he made two daily alms rounds; one for them and a second for himself.
 He usually got little food for himself, and some days he got none, so he grew pale and thin.